 - GPFB is asking all volunteers in the warehouse and on Mobile Food Pantries to wear masks.
 Agencies that pick up orders from the warehouse are also asked to wear masks and we also encourage partners who are receiving orders to wear masks.

-- GPFB is limiting volunteer groups to 10 people or less both in the warehouse and out in the field on Mobile Food Pantries.
+- GPFB is limiting volunteer group sizes both in the warehouse and out in the field on Mobile Food Pantries.

 - GPFB is not allowing additional orders outside of your order time.
 With the uncertainty of the virus, we are being cautious to ensure we maintain product for all partners should there be disruptions in the supply chains.
 We have purchased additional food that is available on the order guide at no cost.